-All Faculty of Arts & Science students belong to one of seven colleges.
-All of the colleges offer residence accommodation.
-In most cases, if you choose to live on campus, you will live in one of their colleges' residence buildings.
+Every Faculty of Arts & Science students belongs to one of seven colleges.
+All colleges offer residence accommodation.
+In most cases, if you choose to live on campus, you will live in one of your colleges' residence buildings.

-More information about residence can be found on the Housing Services website, including the residence listings with information on all the housing options, including fees and amenities for each residence, for incoming students.
+More information about residence can be found on the Housing Services website, including residence listings with information on all the housing options, as well as fees and amenities for each residence.

-Apartment-style residences are grouped together into self-contained 4 or 5 bedroom suites.
-Each suite has 1 to 2 washrooms, a full kitchen (which includes a refrigerator, self-cleaning stove and microwave oven – you need to supply cookware, dishes and utensils), and a furnished living room.
+Apartment-style residences are grouped into self-contained 4- or 5-bedroom suites.
+Each suite has 1 to 2 washrooms, a full kitchen (including a refrigerator, self-cleaning stove and microwave oven – you need to supply cookware, dishes and utensils), and a furnished living room.

 Apartment suites are always shared among same-sex residents.